icila/Hello-Word/README.md

 This is a Read-me file.
 So please, read me.

-That is all, thank yu.
+That is all, thank you.